andreacasalino/Easy-Factor-Graph/README.md

 **Easy Factor Graph**, aka **EFG**, is a general purpose c++ library for handling **undirected graphical models**.
 **undirected graphical models** are probabilistic models similar to **bayesian networks**, but offerring much more nice properties.
 Not familiar with this kind of things?
-Don?t worry, have a look at the documentation in the **doc** folder before diving into the code ;).
+Don't worry, have a look at the [documentation](https://github.com/andreacasalino/Easy-Factor-Graph/blob/master/doc/EFG.pdf) in the **doc** folder before diving into the code ;).
 **undirected graphical models** can be saved as **xml** files and later re-imported.
 The library contains some minimal functionalities to also perform training.